Wednesday of Holy Week

 “I weep for You, my King, my Lord, and Master, my Father and Brother, my beloved Jesus” (St. Bonaventure).

 Adapted from Divine Intimacy by Fr.
 Gabriel of St. Mary Magdalen, O.C.D.

-Note from Dan: These posts are provided courtesy of Baronius Press and contain one of two meditations for the day.
+Note from Dan: This post on the Man of Sorrows is provided courtesy of Baronius Press and contains one of two meditations for the day.
 If you would like to get the full meditation from one of the best daily meditation works ever compiled, you can learn more here: Divine Intimacy.
 Please honor those who support us by purchasing and promoting their products.

-Art: Saint Bonaventure, François, Claude (dit Frère Luc) 1650-1660, PD-US copyright expired, Wikimedia Commons.
+Art for this post on the Man of Sorrows: Saint Bonaventure, François, Claude (dit Frère Luc) 1650-1660, PD-US author’s life plus 70 years or less, Wikimedia Commons.
 Father Gabriel of St. Mary Magdalen, O.C.D., mirror from open source material.